 The subject property is a 2,000 square foot, un-renovated cottage with 3 bedrooms.
 The realtor’s comps were stunning, recently renovated, 2,500 and 2,900 square foot, 4 bedroom, Spanish Colonial style homes.
 Huh?
 How are those comparable?
 My detailed findings and my reply are below.

 Me: “Thanks for sending the data that the realtor pulled up.
 A few important things that I have found after doing some research:

-- I wish he would have taken greater care in analyzing comparable sales.
+Greater care in analyzing the comparable sales should have happened.
 I am going to do my best to deliver you the blunt truth, in a very clear headed and detailed way, and hope it comes off as factual and not offensive.
-I know how we all hold our homes in high regard, but the reality is that he has not provided accurate comps.
-I am sure his intentions are good, but his analysis is off.
+We all hold our homes in high regard, but the reality is that he has not provided accurate comps.
+His intentions are good, but his analysis is off.

 Pertinent data: Fannie Mae allows for the use of comparable sales from a greater distance than normal, that may not be perfectly comparable, but only in the absence of more comparable sales (as seen in paragraph 4 of this page from the Fannie Mae guide).

 How do adjustments work?

 A lot and a half is definitely worth something extra, and the appraiser did adjust for it.
 But you can’t take the assumed value of a dirt lot, and tack 50% of that figure onto your value because you have an extra half lot.
 The market does not value things that way, nor do appraisers.
 The home is supposed to hold most of the value.
 And if you could sell the lot and a half for a substantial price, that is because a builder would pay you that substantial price, and build a much larger, more finished, more substantial style of home, and recoup his money back for the lot premium he paid you.